 Applicants who have participated in these programs show an interest in instructing children in how to enhance their swimming skills.

-Applicants who have participated in this program show a desire to serve others, a commitment to excellence, and a drive to leave Camp and our surrounding community better than they found it.
+Applicants who have participated in this program show a desire to serve others, a commitment to excellence, growth in leadership skills and a drive to leave Camp and our surrounding community better than they found it.

 Because CILTs are campers, those interested in the CILT Program apply via the normal camper application.
 There is a section on the camper application that asks if your child is interested in the CILT Program.
 If so, indicate your child’s interest on the camper application, and we will send him/her a separate application to fill out specific to the CILT Program.